ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 #### Strongly typed ActionResult

-Usually, you check the *result* status, as described above, not the form *validation* status, which is more conveniently handled in `onUpdate` (see below).
-But if you want to access the result data even here, for example if you return additional data in the form action, there is a helper type called `FormResult`, that you can use to make the data strongly typed:
+Usually, you check the ActionResult status in `onResult`, not the form validation result, which is more conveniently handled in `onUpdate` (see below).
+But if you return additional data in the form action, there is a helper type called `FormResult`, that you can use to make the ActionResult data strongly typed:

 ```svelte
 <script lang="ts">